ccmarris/python-bloxone/documentation/source/installation.rst

-Uninstalling :mod:`ibtidelib`
+Uninstalling :mod:`bloxone`
 ====================================

 You can use pip to unintsall the library.
 For example::

-  pip3 uninstall ibtidelib
+  pip3 uninstall bloxone